 Marble statue of Mercury/Hermes,

-with winged ankles, wearing a winged
+with winged ankles, wearing a

-helmet and short cloak, and carrying
+winged helmet and a short cloak

 a caduceus and a purse.